-The University of Michigan strongly supports supplier diversity, socially responsible procurement, and sustainability.
+The university strongly supports supplier diversity, socially responsible procurement, and sustainability.
 Diversifying the university’s supplier portfolio means better prices and higher-quality products and services through increased competition.
 Procurement helps the university community by promoting suppliers who embody the characteristics we value.

 The university prohibits some goods and services from being purchased; other purchases require special approvals.
 Procurement agents review each transaction request and route them to the appropriate unit for approval, at which time the transaction can be processed.

-Purchase of a restricted commodity or service made without obtaining proper approval is considered an unauthorized purchase and will be reported to the Board of Regents.
+Purchase of a restricted commodity or service made without obtaining proper approval is considered an unauthorized purchase and will be reported to the U-M Regents.

 List of restricted goods and services and those that require special approval.

 Conflict of Interest is a legal matter, not just a university policy.
-The State of Michigan Conflict of Interest Statute (MCLA 15.322 et seq.) states that the university may not enter into a contract with any of its employees (or a company in which an employee has an interest), without first disclosing certain information, and receiving approval by a two- thirds vote of the Board of Regents, before completing the transaction.
+The State of Michigan Conflict of Interest Statute (MCLA 15.322 et seq.) states that the university may not enter into a contract with any of its employees (or a company in which an employee has an interest), without first disclosing certain information, and receiving approval by a two-thirds vote of the U-M Regents, before completing the transaction.

-HIPAA, the Health Insurance Portability and Accountability Act of 1996 requires the University of Michigan to sign confidentiality agreements with all business associates.
+HIPAA, the Health Insurance Portability and Accountability Act of 1996 requires the university to sign confidentiality agreements with all business associates.
 Business associates are people or suppliers that do not work for the university but who need access to our patients’ protected health information (PHI).
-Procurement Services will assist the department in this process.
+Procurement Services will assist departments in this process.

-Procurement Services facilitates the execution of the security addendum and the appropriate use of the vendor securtiy and compliance assessement.
+Procurement Services facilitates the execution of the security addendum and the appropriate use of the vendor security and compliance assessment.